Aurelius Capital Management

+Mark Brodsky graduated in Political Science at the University of Pennsylvania in 1974.

+History

 In October 2013, Aurelius attempted to force the government of Argentina to pay $1.3bn following the 2010 Argentinian default on debt.
 The fund is branded a "vulture" by Argentina for its stance.

 Aurelius has been involved in debt restructuring of Dubai World and Tribune Co; and, in October 2013, The Co-operative Bank.
 Aurelius led a push to apply $54 billion of Petrobas bonds governed by U.S. law in the state of New York.

-In 2015 Aurelius bought large amounts of Ukraine's government debt before securing a preferential deal on its restructuring.
-It has also been involved in the restructuring of debts owed by Puerto Rico.
+In 2015, Aurelius bought large amounts of Ukraine's government debt before securing a preferential deal on its restructuring.
+Aurelius Capital became a central litigant in Puerto Rican government-debt crisis, following the island’s 2017 filing to restructure $72 billion in obligations.
+Aurelius, which held approximately $468 million in Puerto Rican debt, challenged the constitutionality of the federally appointed oversight board created under the Puerto Rico Oversight, Management, and Economic Stability Act (PROMESA).
+In February 2020, Aurelius was among the hedge funds involved in a revised restructuring deal covering $35 billion in general obligation bonds.
+The agreement, reached after court-ordered mediation, offered Aurelius and other bondholders a higher recovery rate and resolved disputes over the validity of post-2012 debt issuances.